ahmedbougacha/llvm-project/clang/docs/PointerAuthentication.rst

   use of :ref:`relative addresses` in global data becomes insecure.

-- If an attacker can remap read-only program sections to be writable, then it is unsafe to use unsigned pointers in global offset tables.
+- If an attacker can remap read-only program sections to be writable, then it is unsafe to use unsigned pointers in `global offset tables`_.

 Remapping memory in this way often requires the attacker to have already substantively subverted the control flow of the process.
 Nonetheless, if the